 Michigan law provides several short-term borrowing options for school districts to cover operating cash-flow shortfalls during a school year which include the issuance of a State Aid Note (“SAN”), Line of Credit Note (“LOC”) or Tax Anticipation Note (“TAN”).
 We have prepared a comprehensive summary of each of these borrowing options which also includes a discussion of the sizing requirements, cash-flow projections, tax law considerations and other information on our website.

 In addition to our summary of the borrowing options, we have the following additional comments and information:

-Cash-flow borrowings require a monthly/weekly cash-flow projection for the school year to support the amount borrowed.
+Cash-flow borrowings require a monthly/weekly cash-flow projection for the year to support the amount borrowed.
 Our summary of the borrowing options contains helpful tips regarding the preparation of this cash-flow projection.
-As we note, the assumptions which make up the projection should be reasonable.
+As we note, the assumptions which make up the projection should be reasonable, but given the uncertainty surrounding COVID-19, school districts should take into account anticipated revenue declines, as well as an increase in costs related to the pandemic.
 The MFA has an Excel cash-flow projection workbook, which is available at the MFA link above.

 Revolving Line of Credit Option

-Schools that are uncertain whether a SAN borrowing is necessary or that have a shortfall for a shorter period may want to consider a revolving Line of Credit ("LOC").
-Once the LOC is established, it would be available throughout the school year to cover any cash-flow shortfalls on a revolving basis.
-The LOC is typically established with the school's depository bank.
+School districts that are uncertain whether a SAN borrowing is necessary or sufficient may want to consider a revolving line of credit (“LOC”) as a safety net.
+Once the LOC is established it would be available throughout the year to cover any cash-flow shortfalls on a revolving basis.
+The LOC is typically established with the school district’s depository bank.